zhixin9001/2021-SAA/note/tips.md

 - cross-zone load balancing, az as min unit -> instance as min unit
 - Elastic Load Balancing logs
     - time the request was received, the client's IP address,latencies, request paths, and server responses.
+- ELB can only balance traffic in one region and not across multiple regions.
 ### Network
 - types
     - AWS Direct Connect, establish a dedicated network connection from your premises to AWS. expensive, and takes a few days to a few months to setup